 How does MNsure use immigration information?

-MNsure only collects information about an applicant’s immigration status to determine their insurance eligibility.
+MNsure only collects information about an applicant’s immigration status to determine their health insurance coverage eligibility.
 This information is only shared as allowed by law, such as to verify identity.
-For more information, see this ICE memo (PDF).

 MNsure verifies citizenship or immigration status by matching data from the Social Security Administration (SSA) or the Department of Homeland Security (Homeland Security).